 The same year the club opened, a kid named Seth Hurwitz created I.M.P. from his bedroom in his parent’s house, and with Rich Heinecke, his business partner and former high school teacher, started to book shows at the 1100 seat Ontario Theatre in Adams Morgan.
 Before long, they became the sole bookers for the 9:30 Club, and in 1986 bought the venue.

 Hurwitz and Heinecke continued to thrive, growing emerging acts and attracting the biggest names … .until The Black Cat opened a venue three times the 9:30’s size.
 Bands quickly went where the room and the paychecks were larger.
 It was then that Seth and Rich knew they had to find a new home, and create THE definitive mega nightclub.
 After an exhaustive search, they lucked out and secured the old gospel radio station, WUST’s building, which decades before was Duke Ellington’s Club.
 Though it was in an abandoned part of town, they grabbed the spot and renovated it, taking into account the wish lists of artists and industry professionals.
-On January 5th, The Smashing Pumpkins played the first of two sold-out shows to launch the new venue at 815 V Street, NW, a 1200 person capacity room, with perfect sightlines and the best sound.
+On January 5th, The Smashing Pumpkins played the first of two sold-out shows to launch the new venue at 815 V Street, NW, a room with perfect sightlines and the best sound.

 The 9:30 Club has been named the # 1 nightclub by Rolling Stone, Billboard and Pollstar, more than any other club in the nation, and it’s the most attended club of its size in the world.
 January 2016 marked a double anniversary; 35 years since the original club opened and 20 years in its current location.
 “9:30 – A Time and A Place,” a pictorial and oral history coffee table book marked the anniversary, as did the “9:30 World’s Fair” a weeklong takeover of the club in which thousands of fans were treated to a multimedia walk through of the club’s 35 year history.
 Also in 2016, “Live At 9:30,” a modern-day music variety series, was launched on public television stations across the country, featuring interviews and performances with select acts playing the club, comedy, short films, and other entertainment.